 Tools

 Tools are capabilities that assistants can use during conversations.
-TeamWeb AI provides a comprehensive set of built-in tools, and additional tools can be added through project plugins, MCP servers, or custom HTTP tools.
+TeamWeb AI provides a comprehensive set of built-in tools, and additional tools can be added through project plugins, MCP servers, custom HTTP tools, or Python custom tools.

 The Tools page in the sidebar shows a complete inventory of all available tools across all sources.
 From there you can create custom tools, import from OpenAPI specs, and configure sandbox settings for each tool.